Maria Feodorovna (Dagmar of Denmark): Appearance and personality

 Dagmar was very fashionable.
-John Logan, a visitor to Russia, described her as "the best dressed woman in Europe."
-He claimed that Empress Elisabeth of Austria "excelled her in beauty" but that "no one touched" her "in frocks."
+John Logan, a visitor to Russia, described her as "the best dressed woman in Europe".
+He claimed that Empress Elisabeth of Austria "excelled her in beauty" but that "no one touched" her "in frocks".
 Charles Frederick Worth, a Parisian couturier, greatly admired her style.
 He said, "Bring to me any woman in Europe-- queen, artiste, or bourgeoise-- who can inspire me as does Madame Her Majesty, and I will make her confections while I live and charge her nothing."

 Dagmar was very charming and likable.
 After meeting her, Thomas W. Knox wrote, "No wonder the emperor likes her, and no wonder the Russians like her.
 I like her, and I am neither emperor nor any other Russian, and never exchanged a thousand words with her in my life."
-Maria von Bock, the daughter of Pyotr Stolypin, wrote, "kind, amiable, simple in her discourse, Maria Fedorovna was an Empress from head to toe, combining an inborn majesty with such goodness that she was idolized by all who knew her."
+Maria von Bock, the daughter of Pyotr Stolypin, wrote, "kind, amiable, simple in her discourse, Maria Feodorovna was an Empress from head to toe, combining an inborn majesty with such goodness that she was idolized by all who knew her."
 Meriel Buchanan wrote that she possessed a "gracious and delightful charm of manner."
 Andrew Dickson White, the U.S. minister to Russia, said that she was "graceful, with a most kindly face and manner" and that she was "in every way cordial and kindly."
 Nadine Wonar-Larsky, her lady-in-waiting, noted that "her smile cheered everyone and her gracious manner always suggested a touch of personal feeling which went straight to the hearts of her subjects.
 She also possessed that priceless royal gift of never forgetting a face or name."